edterbak/NodeRed_Heishamon_control/README.md

 - Enhancement: Experimental - this version allows "Compensation curve" mode as well as Direct mode.
 - Enhancement: Reworked the T outside logic into a single function node.

+[2022-10-26] (v20.82 test version) Things done are:
+- BUG: Fixed 2 missing operation modes in settings > operation modes
+- BUG: Fixed issue where water setpoints were being sent when heatpump is off.
+- Enhancement: Logging page and logging additions.
+Mega thangs for Maarten69 for his contribution on this
+- Enhancement: Corrected a lot of grammar errors.
+Mega thanks to Aikon for his contribution on this
+- Enhancement: Increased the responsiveness of the flow overall.
+- Enhancement: WAR function.
+Added information of the curve in panasonic controller (read only)
+- Enhancement: WAR function.
+Added Import / Export buttons for the curves
+- Enhancement: WAR function.
+Added extra temperature line in the WAR graph.
+T_SP, T_outside and now new T_outside_custom.
+- Enhancement: Settings.
+Moved min/max water temperatures to the setup page (instead of the scheduler page.

 ********